Piedmont Gardens’ skilled nursing center earned a national five-star quality rating from the Centers for Medicare and Medicaid Services (CMS).

 “It’s a matter paying attention to all the details, having a stable leadership team, and focusing on person-directed care,” says Daniel Wittman, health services administrator at the Oakland, Calif.-based community.
 “I’m really grateful that our team has brought this all together.”

 Skilled nursing provides the highest level of care available outside of a hospital, ranging from providing short-term care for those recovering from major surgeries to those in need of 24-hour long-term care.

 CMS ratings range from a low one-star (quality below average) to the highest five-star rating (above average quality).
 To learn more about CMS and the nursing home compare program, visit Medicare.gov.

-The five-star rating comes as the Oakland community was recently named the best in senior living for 2018 in Oakland Magazine’s Readers’ Choice awards.
-Next year, Piedmont Gardens will celebrate its 50th anniversary.
+The five-star rating comes as Piedmont Gardens was recently named the best in senior living for 2018 in Oakland Magazine’s Readers’ Choice awards.
+Next year, the Oakland community will celebrate its 50th anniversary.